Lake Atitlan to Antigua

 Home is a place where you feel at ease in your surroundings, with the bare necessities and the authenticity of simplicity.
-For three nights I felt a new meaning of home, embraced by a peaceful blue dawn over the lake with the wood fire burning at my bed foot’s edge till light’s first wink.
+For three nights I felt a new meaning of home, embraced by a peaceful blue dawn over the lake with the wood fire burning at my bed foot’s edge.

 I called a local healer from a flyer posted in town and she met me the following afternoon at my cliffside retreat.
 We took turns carrying her massage table up the steep, winding path.
 She brought Doterra essential oils, copal incense and candles to set with my balcony space at my Airbnb.
 She spoke with a friend in town who then delivered enough wood to my doorstep to keep me warm from the sudden rainstorm.

-Arriving and leaving Yoga Forest is an adventure unto itself.
-A series of narrow trails and steep carved steppingstones are a part of the pilgrimage to this serene forest oasis.
+Arriving and exiting The Yoga Forest is steep and narrow.
+A series of trails and mountain carved steppingstones are a part of the pilgrimage to this serene forest oasis.
 I stayed a few nights in a private cabin above timberline, waking up for morning meditation at 7:30AM followed by 90 minutes of gentle yoga.
 Check the calendar for retreats offering plant medicine, Acro yoga, Kirtan and meditation or just book a stay and drop into the current offerings.
 If you travel with anything more than a backpack you will find entering Yoga Forest a challenge.
 Bring a small flashlight or headlamp and take note of the small arrows pointing the way when the path diverges.

 3. Eagles Nest

 With a focus on community, yoga and movement arts, Eagles Nest is an intentional hosting space for travelers, retreats, events, workshops and summits.
-I attended the Solstice Festival where I danced, drank non alcoholic elixirs, sat by the fire, ate from the cafe and spoke with others who were living on Lake Atitlan as well as passing through.
+I attended the Solstice Festival where I danced, drank non alcoholic elixirs, sat by the fire, ate from the cafe and enjoyed the company of an international crew.
 The three day festival included yoga, meditation, workshops, ecstatic dance and cacao ceremony.
 I met two women from the U.S who had moved to Guatemala last year and many travelers who also felt an energetic pull to this place from Holland, France, Estonia, Argentina, Spain and Ireland.

-The café here has a simple menu with cozy floor cushion seating that invites warm conversation and savored bites.
-For 50Q ($6.50) I recommend the dish of the day which is a large organic flavorful vegetarian plate.
+The café here has a simple menu with cozy floor cushion seating that invites warm conversation and savory eats.
+For 50Q ($6.50) I recommend the dish of the day which is a large organic flavorful vegetarian plate, divine!
 Watch the sunset over the lake and be sure to check out the bulletin board for bodywork, coaching and other offerings.

 Where to Eat in San Marcos:

 Vegetarian café offering fresh baked breads, breakfast and lunch.
 I ordered the vegan plate and the veggie sandwich to go so I could use my credit card to meet the minimum spend of 100Q ($13).
 As far as I could tell, there is just one ATM in San Marcos and it was closed on my arrival.
-It’s always easiest to arrive with cash but in case you didn’t, come eat for two at Circle.
+It’s always best advised to arrive with cash but in case you spent it all on transportation, come eat for two at Circle.

 I discovered that the ATMs in San Marcos are often empty or not working so it’s common to overhear other travelers making plans to take a 20 minute boat ride to San Juan for an easier money withdraw or money exchange.
 Just make sure you keep aside boat money for getting there!